cloudfoundry/docs-bosh/content/resurrector.md

 * When specifying both properties, `instance_groups` and `deployments`, the rule is only applied for the instance groups of the specified deployments.
 * When only `instance_groups` is specified, the rule will be applied to all matching instance groups across **all** deployments.
 * Multiple rules are evaluated by the `&` operator.
-This means, if one rule with `enabled: false` exists, all deployments and instance groups which are included in this rule have resurrection disabled.
+This means, if one rule with `enabled: false` matches for a given instance resurrection for this instance is disabled.

 ### Examples